// sum_c.c

 31.3 Rust via extendr

-Rust is a systems language with a type system that prevents memory errors at compile time.
-Where C and C++ give you PROTECT/UNPROTECT and hope you get the count right, Rust enforces ownership rules: every value has exactly one owner, references have explicit lifetimes, and the compiler rejects code that could cause dangling pointers or use-after-free bugs.
-No garbage collector needed.
+C and C++ give you PROTECT/UNPROTECT and hope you get the count right.
+Rust takes a different approach entirely: its type system prevents memory errors at compile time, enforcing ownership rules where every value has exactly one owner, references carry explicit lifetimes, and the compiler flatly rejects code that could produce dangling pointers or use-after-free bugs.
+No garbage collector needed, no protection stack to manage, no segfaults lurking in code that “usually works.”

-The extendr crate bridges Rust and R. The R package rextendr provides the interactive workflow:
+The extendr crate bridges Rust and R, and the R package rextendr provides the interactive workflow:

 rextendr::rust_function("